-To carry out its assignments, the Board is assisted by committees responsible for examining certain topics and clarifying certain defined areas so that the Board can take its decisions.
-The Board's committees do not have their own decision-making powers (except for those decisions that the Audit Committee may take, under the responsibility of the Board).
-They are purely consultative bodies and their responsibilities may not be substituted for, nor may they limit, the powers granted to the Board by law or under the Articles of Association.
+To carry out its assignments, the board is assisted by committees responsible for examining certain topics and clarifying certain defined areas so that the board can take its decisions.
+The board's committees do not have their own decision-making powers (except for those decisions that the audit committee may take, under the responsibility of the board), and their purely consultative powers, may not be substituted for, nor may they limit, the powers granted to the board by law or under the articles of association.

-Pursuant to Article R.225-29 para.
-2 of the French Commercial Code, the Board has decided to create six (6) committees:
+Pursuant to article R.225-29 para.
+2 of the French commercial code, the board has decided to create six (6) committees:

-- a) a Strategic Committee,
+- a) a strategic committee,

-- b) an Audit Committee,
+- b) an audit committee,

-- c) a Risk Committee,
+- c) a risk committee,

-- d) a Compensation and Nomination Committee,
+- d) a compensation and nomination committee,

-- e) a Crisis Management Committee, and
+- e) a crisis management committee, and

-- f) a Corporate Social and Societal Responsibility and Environmental Sustainability Committee.
+- f) a corporate social and societal responsibility and environmental sustainability committee.

-The responsibilities, composition and modus operandi of each committee are described in Appendices 1-6 of these Internal Regulations.
+The responsibilities, composition and modus operandi of each committee are described in appendices 1-6 of these internal regulations.

-The Board of Directors ensures that each committee functions properly and that they have Directors in common in order to ensure that their work is consistent.
+The board of directors ensures that each committee functions properly and that they have directors in common in order to ensure that their work is consistent.

-The Board of Directors may create ad hoc committees to examine specific subjects.
+The board of directors may create ad hoc committees to examine specific subjects.

-(3) Composition of the Board of Directors
+(3) Composition of the board of directors

-The Board of Directors presents candidates for the position of Director to shareholders in their General Meeting, based on the recommendation of the Compensation and Nomination Committee.
+The board of directors presents candidates for the position of director to the shareholders at their general meeting, based on the recommendations of the compensation and nomination committee.
 Candidates are selected on the basis of their qualifications, knowledge, professional experience, skills, nationality, propriety, age and independence with respect to the business activities of the Company.